nextgenusfs/funannotate/README.md

 # funannotate

-funannotate is a pipeline for genome annotation (built specifically for fungi, but could work with other eukaryotes).
+funannotate is a pipeline for genome annotation (built specifically for fungi, but theoretically should work with other eukaryotes).
 Genome annotation is a complicated process that uses software from many sources, thus the hardest part about using funannotate will be getting all of the dependencies installed.
 After that, funannotate requires only a few simple commands to go from genome assembly all the way to a functional annotated genome (InterPro, PFAM, MEROPS, CAZymes, GO ontology, etc) that is ready for submission to NCBI.
-Moreover, funannotate incorporates a light-weight comparative genomics package that can get you started looking at differences between fungal genomes.
+Moreover, funannotate incorporates a light-weight comparative genomics package that can get you started looking at differences between funannotated genomes.

 ###Installation